The first time

 There were a couple of very interesting stories made up about my exit from Europe's social scene.
 My parents were pretty high profile and my brothers weren't far behind.
 I had enjoyed a life of relative anonymity among them.
 I simply followed my passion to become an artist.

-Nothing more was expected of me, then a flash flood drowned my parents and brothers and in an instant, I became the most well-known orphan princess in the world.
+Nothing more was expected of me, then a flash flood killed my family and in an instant, I became the most well-known orphan princess in the world.
 I drowned daily for two long dark years.
 The only 'good' thing to come out of that pain was the fact that I sold my first pieces of art.

 I spent those two years divided between grandparents; my mother's set in Barcelona and my father's in Venice, trying to avoid the gossip trolls.